 An American Celebration of Peace

-Veterans Day, celebrated each year on November 11, is one of those holidays that receives very little preemptive consideration in comparison to other nationally observed holidays.
+Veterans Day is celebrated each year on November 11.
 If you missed the previous posts in this series, read

 In part three of this endeavor, we remember that Veterans Day honors the efforts of all of our veterans in the pursuit of freedom and peace, and is celebrated on a day when peace was achieved.
 LIBERTY FLAGS dedicating the time between now and Veterans Day to sharing the history and importance of honoring our veterans.